 Unpaid Interns and New York Labor Laws

-Below is a general summary of the New York labor laws as they apply to interns.
-The information contained in this site is for general guidance on matters of interest only.
-The application and impact of laws can vary widely based on the specific facts involved.
-Citations to cases that have been omitted for the sake of brevity.
+Below is a general summary of the federal labor laws as they apply to interns.
+The information contained in this site is for informational purposes only.
+The application and impact of laws can vary based on the specific facts involved.
+This is not legal advice.
+Contact a lawyer for legal advice.

 The New York Labor law was enacted to protect employees, and to remedy the imbalance of power between employers and employees.
 New York’s minimum wage laws go back to 1933, when the legislature sought to provide protection for women and minors.